ibra-kdbra/Cpp_Projects/README.md

 ### [Mothbar](./mothbar)

 A small bar utility written in C for [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), which displays information such as the current desktop, clock, and volume.
-It works by creating FIFO pipes to receive data and updates the bar in real-time using XCB for interaction with the X server.
+It works by creating FIFO pipes to receive data, and updates the bar in real-time using XCB for interaction with the X server.

 &emsp; **Features:**
-  - Clock Display
+- Clock display
-  - Desktop Indicator
+- Desktop indicator
-  - Volume Display
+- Volume display
-  - FIFO Communication
+- FIFO communication
-  - Real-time Bar Updates
+- Real-time bar updates

 <div align="right">
 <a href="#projects-titles"> 📚 </a>